 Los Angeles, Calif. — Earlier today, the Williams Institute at UCLA School of Law released a new report, “We’re Still Hungry: Lived Experiences with Food Insecurity and Food Programs Among LGBTQ People.”
-The report reveals persistent challenges and barriers to accessing the charitable food assistance network for LGBTQ individuals, illuminating the experiences of various demographics and in both urban and rural settings.
+The report reveals persistent challenges and barriers to accessing the charitable food assistance network for LGBTQ individuals, illuminating the experiences of various demographics in both urban and rural settings.

 MAZON: A Jewish Response to Hunger was the motivating force behind this qualitative research about food insecurity among LGBTQ older adults, which is part of the Institute’s larger Pathways to Justice Project about poverty and economic insecurity among LGBTQ people.

 Abby J. Leibman, MAZON’s President & CEO said:

 “Today’s report confirms what we have seen and heard in communities across the country: that food insecurity among LGBT older adults is prevalent, devastating, and complicated.
 We know that LGBT older adults typically face unique and persistent challenges to accessing services offered through the charitable food network, in addition to mounting barriers to the federal nutrition safety net programs.
 Today’s report brings to light the real stories of people who all too often lack family support, feel shame in seeking assistance, and fear rejection, judgment, or discrimination by service providers.